 Many have attempted to understand the concept of predestination and have come to the flawed conclusion that their future is written in

-simultaneously.
-He thinks exclusively through foreknowledge; that is where He lives in His mind; unfortunately, it has no direct application to us, so being predestined does us no good in terms of fulfilling His purpose and calling in our lives.
+knowing we are predestined does us no good in terms of fulfilling His purpose and calling.
 The only reason the Bible addresses the subject of predestination is to cite the greatness of God, so we understand that we are dealing with a God who knows all things and can do all things.
 In this way predestination increases our faith.
-The only way we can become predestined from all eternity to do His will is to determine in our own hearts to obey Him, but if we just sit around claiming predestination as though that word has the power to cause our obedience, and somehow the will of God will be accomplished through us, some
+The only way we can

 (218k) Sovereignty